Italy's Monti under pressure, president worried

 FACTIONS

-Adding to a confused and unstable picture, the political parties are also internally divided between factions that are keen to pull the rug on Monti and others that support him.
+The parties are also internally divided between factions that are keen to pull the rug on Monti and others that support him, adding to a confused and unstable picture.

 "We are asking for two measures: criteria that allow more public investments that today are zero in all of Europe, and a mechanism that puts a ceiling on the spread" between Italian bonds and safer German Bunds.